rastmob/cookie-management/README.md

 This repository contains a JavaScript-based cookie consent management system designed for websites to comply with privacy regulations.
 It includes a cookie bar and a settings modal, allowing users to manage their preferences for different categories of cookies.

 ## Features
-- Dynamically generated cookie settings modal
+- Dynamically generated cookie settings modal with multi-language support.
-- Support for multiple cookie categories (e.g., marketing, analytics)
+- Support for multiple cookie categories (e.g., Necessary, Analytics, Marketing).
-- Accept/Reject options for individual cookie categories
+- Accept/Reject options for individual cookie categories with detailed audit logging.
-- Easy customization and integration
+- Easy customization and integration with tag management systems.

 ![Modal Content](https://github.com/rastmob/cookie-management/assets/58806790/0aeb057b-3c26-4bb5-a0f1-64bd6fc05d3a)